Agile-Beluga/kartify-api-reviews/README.md

 [License](#License)

 ## Description
-Kartify API is an API backend designed to scale in order to serve over a thousand request per second.
+Kartify API is an API backend designed to scale in order to serve over a thousand requests per second.
 The Reviews module in particular serves user review data for over a million products.

 The server is built using Node.js / Express and uses a PostgreSQL database for storing all review data.
 Redis is used to cache commonly accessed data according to a Least Recently Used (LRU) policy.
 Finally, the entire application is containerized using Docker and ready to be deployed as a Kubernetes cluster with load balancing.